-To add a blog banner image, click on the camera icon and then upload the image you want to use.
+To add a blog banner image, select the camera icon, and then upload the image you want to use.
 The image banner dimensions will be impacted by the size of your screen and browser window.
 If you have your screen open to fullscreen, it will display the full image.
 The smaller the browser window, the smaller the image.
 In mobile, the image does not appear in the header.

 Banner Image Dimensions

 If you have text on your image, it will need to fit above the blog title.
 You can use the Top Center, Centered, or Bottom Center to reposition your image.

 Images in the Content Body

 To add an image in the content body is the same for all other content types in GeoNet.
 There is no best practice for the image size within GeoNet.
 However, the dimension size will vary on the size of your image and the justified placement of the image.
 Remember that the content is the focus, and the image is secondary to your content.
 It should aid the message you want to convey, not be the only thing visible on the post.

 Maximum file size is 20 MB.
 Also, please note that images larger than 1920px wide or 1080px tall will be scaled to fit those limits in your content.

 To add an image to your post, select on the Insert Image icon on the toolbar of the edit window.
 Then select Choose File to select the image you want to upload into your post.
 This will place the image within your content.